 Problem: You can’t focus the specimen or there is only a partial field of view available.

 Cause: Transparent office tape has been placed on one of the optical surfaces of the microscope.

 A Bit Off-Kilter (Microscope Stage)

-Problem: When we teach our Forensic Hair Analysis course or the USP <788> Particulate Matter in Injections course, we have to switch out the circular rotating polarized light stage with a square mechanical stage.
-In making this switch between the two stage types, there is a chance that the pin, which seats the square mechanical stage to the dovetail on the stage bracket, does not fully go into the dovetail.
+Problem: In making this switch between a circular rotating polarized light stage and a square mechanical stage, there is a chance that the pin, which seats the square mechanical stage to the dovetail on the stage bracket, does not fully go into the dovetail.
 It gets hung-up on the upper portion of the stage bracket.
 When this happens, the square stage will be ever so slightly on an angle, three degrees, to be exact.

 This will cause all sorts of problems when trying to achieve Köhler Illumination, especially at higher magnifications.
 At lower magnifications this problem is not as apparent, yet you know that something is not quite right.
 A few telltale signs at low magnification are that you can’t focus the field diaphragm by moving the condenser up and down; a significant part of your image, usually at the periphery, will be out of focus; and you may notice some vignetting in the field of view.

 Cause: The stage pin that fits into the dovetail on the mechanical stage bracket isn’t seated properly into the stage bracket dovetail.